Shopify/theme-check/docs/checks/asset_size_app_block_css.md

 ## When Not To Use It

-This rule is safe to disable.
+This rule should not be disabled locally since the check will be enforced when promoting new versions of the extension.

 ## Version

-This check has been introduced in Theme Check 1.1.0
+This check has been introduced in THEME_CHECK_VERSION

 ## Resources